JebaSolomonRajS/copy-file/README.md

 ### Step 3:

-copy the file using write mode
+Copy the file using write mode

 ### Step 4: